AmineDjeghri/awesome-os-setup/README.md

 - ShareX : screen capturing and GIF recording
 - Integrated Screen recording of windows :  press `windows key + G`
 - Screen Recording/ Streaming : OBS or Streamlabs

+### Browser websites & extensions
+- <ins>Netflix, Prime</ins>: windows store and browser.
+Browser is better in terms of stability, lists, content and vpn use.
+On the other hand, Netfliw from the store app and Netfliw on Edge browser  can handle 7.1 and 4k streaming.
+To add windows apps downloaded from windows store in the taskbar or the desktop :Press Windows key + R then enter shell:appsfolder then drag and drop .
+- Configure some websites on your desktop and taskbar as shorcuts (Netflix, Google calendar, Gmail...ect)
+- <ins> Gmail and Google Calendar</ins> : you can configure dark mode ("Thèmes" , , choose "dark/sombre") and priority notifications (all new emails), signature.
+- <inst> receive notifications from gmail browser : [Link](https://chrome.google.com/webstore/detail/checker-plus-for-gmail/oeopbcgkkoapgobdbedcemjljbihmemj)
+- <inst> receive notifications from google calendar : [Link](https://chrome.google.com/webstore/detail/checker-plus-for-google-c/hkhggnncdpfibdhinjiegagmopldibha)

 ## 3- Dev workflow